luckyluke96/PrivateProjectsGitHub/README.md

 # PrivateProjectsGitHub
-My private coding projects, and so on
+My private coding projects, and so on.
+I am a Human Computer Interaction student.